RoySegall/django-tivol/README.md

 }
 ```

-For this example I've set up another DB and notified Django about the
-other DB.
-The mapper configuration in the migration handler should
-look like this:
+After we set up the connection, let's see how to connect the mapper. in
+the `init_metadata` method we need to configure the mapper like this:

 ```pyton
         mysql_mapper = SqlMapper()